-Chula Vista Campus - 970 Broadway, Suite 110, Chula Vista CA 91911 - This campus consists of a one-story building that is part of a strip shopping mall.
+Chula Vista Campus - 970 Broadway, Suite 110, Chula Vista, CA 91911 - This campus consists of a one-story building that is part of a strip shopping mall.
 Procedures provide for educators/staff on site to evaluate and confirm an emergency or dangerous situation and if confirmed, to verbally provide notice to the campus, local law enforcement, and senior administration.
-The designated assembly area is in the rear parking lot near the south fence.
+The designated assembly areas are: If exiting the front door and the first two Esthetics classroom doors, please congregate towards Broadway Road (South); if exiting the rear door, Esthetics 103, Makeup and Break room, please congregate to the farthest part away from the building in the rear parking lot.
+Once safe, move towards Broadway Road alongside the parking lot.